thomasa88/DirectName/README.md

 ## Usage

 Press Shift+S in Fusion 360 and go to the *Add-Ins* tab.
 Then select the add-in and click the *Run* button.
 Optionally select *Run on Startup*.

+A naming dialog will be shown when new features are created.